Sportradar files for IPO, Betsson expands into Latin America

 Portugal.
 Betting comes alive

-Portugal’s gambling regulator Serviço de Regulação Inspeção de Jogos (SRIJ) external linkExternal links are prohibited that online gambling revenue increased 81.9 per cent in the second quarter of the year, reaching €125m.
+Portugal’s gambling regulator Serviço de Regulação Inspeção de Jogos (SRIJ) has confirmed that online gambling revenue increased 81.9 per cent in the second quarter of the year, reaching €125m.

 The increase was fuelled by a 224.5 per cent increase in sports betting revenue, from €20.8m to €67.5m, due mainly to a full sports calendar in 2021 after the disruption caused by COVID and of course by the European football championships.
 Football generated 77.5 per cent of all online sports bets, followed by tennis with 9.6 per cent and basketball with 8.7 per cent.